thinhhoang95/thinhhoang95.github.io/about.md

 # Hobbies

 I like to read psychological books in my free time, and often find myself conseilling my close friends and family.
-I also read more about math due to my long-held admiration of the French for their approach to mathematics.
+I also read more about math to satisfy my long-held admiration of the French for their unique approach to mathematics.

 Recently GPT models picked up my interest.